Introjection (Neon Genesis Evangelion): Development and style

 Mitsuo Iso worked with Takeshi Honda on the confrontation between Eva-01 and Zeruel.
-The academic and writer Stevie Suan noted the battle lacks the classic movements of mecha anime sequences, which often mimic human combat, with "sword slashes and gun blasts", while Eva-01 instead devours the Angel through beastly movements.
-In the final version of the episode, Eva-01 absorbs Zeruel's S^{2} engine but no frame in the anime shows its true form, which remains a mystery.
+Academic and writer Stevie Suan noted Zeruel's battle lacks the classic movements of mecha anime sequences, which often mimic human combat, with "sword slashes and gun blasts", while Eva-01 instead devours the Angel through beastly movements.
+In the final version of the episode, Eva-01 absorbs Zeruel's S^{2} engine, but no frame in the anime shows its true form, which remains a mystery.
 The original episode script includes a scene in which Eva-01 extracts an organ that is referred to in the storyboards as the S^{2} engine.
 Eva-01's cannibalistic act negatively represents the act of eating flesh.
-This detail can be linked to Anno's personal experience; he has been a vegetarian since early adolescence and is accustomed to including this aspect of his life into his works.
+This detail can be linked to Anno's personal experience; he has been a vegetarian since early adolescence and is accustomed to including this aspect of his life in his works.
 The character of Rei, for example, is also a vegetarian.
 According to the writer Virginie Nebbia, the battle "gets rid of some taboos, such as cannibalism".
-Zeruel's attack on Eva-01's core was inspired by an image of a rape.
-In an interview, Anno stated he included the cannibalism scene in an attempt to traumatize a young child and make him vomit; according to him, it is better to show violence and "repulsive things" to children as they really are.
-Nebbia also noted the battle is reminiscent of the confrontations of Akio Jissoji, the director of several Ultraman episodes, because the viewer sees Eva-01 eating behind black spruces.
+Zeruel's attack on Eva-01's core was also inspired by an image of a rape.
+In an interview, Anno stated he included the cannibalism scene in an attempt to traumatize a young child and make him vomit; according to him, sex and violence are normal parts of human life, so it is better to show violence and "repulsive things" to children as they really are.
+From the outset, while discussing the project with the TV Tokyo producer during planning meetings, Anno tried to avoid placing too many restrictions on the series' content; he argued that programs aimed at children should contain "a little poison" so that they could help viewers build resistance and prepare for the harsher realities of life.
+Writer Álvaro Arbonés compared Anno's violence and brutality to the works of Yoshiyuki Tomino, particularly Space Runaway Ideon, with which Evangelion shares a tragic and "dark" atmosphere.
+Nebbia also noted the battle is reminiscent of the confrontations of Akio Jissōji, the director of several Ultraman episodes, because the viewer sees Eva-01 eating behind black spruces.

-Koichi Yamadera, Miyuki Matsushita, Koichi Nagano, Junko Iwao, and Tetsuya Iwanaga, provided voices for several of the show's main characters, and also played unidentified characters and Nerv operators in "Introjection".
-British singer Claire Littley sang the episode's closing theme, a version of the song "Fly Me To The Moon"; this was replaced on home-video editions with a new version called "Normal Orchestra", which was sung by Kotono Mitsuishi, Megumi Hayashibara and Yūko Miyamura.
+Kōichi Yamadera, Miyuki Matsushita, Kōichi Nagano, Junko Iwao, and Tetsuya Iwanaga provided voices for several of the show's main characters, and also played unidentified characters and Nerv operators in "Introjection".
+British singer Claire Littley sang the episode's closing theme, a version of the song "Fly Me To The Moon"; this was replaced on home-video editions with a new version called "Normal Orchestra", which was sung by Kotono Mitsuishi, Megumi Hayashibara, and Yūko Miyamura.